run-ai/docs/docs/Researcher/cli-reference/new-cli/runai.md

 !!!
 Note

     * Make sure the flag for the Improved command line interface is enabled.
-To enable the Improved Command Line Interface Press the *Tools and Settings* icon, then *General*, then *Workloads*, then enable the *Improved Command Line Interface* toggle.
     * Only clusters that are version 2.18 or later are supported.
     * Only Linux and Mac OS are currently supported

+To enable the Improved Command Line Interface:

+1. Press the *Tools and Settings* icon, then *General*.
+2. Press *Workloads*, then enable the *Improved Command Line Interface* toggle.

 To install the Improved Command Line Interface: